 DiVito and Bohnsack (2017) studied entrepreneurial orientation and its effect on sustainability decision tradeoffs and suggested that entrepreneurial orientation could influence the way in which firms prioritize and balance economic, social, and environmental sustainability goals.
 The authors concluded that entrepreneurial orientation plays a significant role in shaping sustainability decisions and outcomes in entrepreneurial ventures.
 Moreover, the study of Gu et al. (2018) investigated venture capital and entrepreneurial growth by considering the moderating role of environmental dynamism.
 The research result found the impact of venture capital on entrepreneurial growth, considering the moderating role of environmental dynamism.
 They also reported that venture capital could offer a significant positive effect on entrepreneurial growth, and this relationship could be strengthened in highly dynamic environments.
-The authors concluded that venture capital support and adaptability to environmental changes were crucial factors influencing the sustainable growth of entrepreneurial ventures.
-According to the studies of Criado-Gomis et al. (2018) on sustainable entrepreneurial orientation within an intrapreneurial context on the effects on business performance, sustainable entrepreneurial orientation had a significant positive impact on both financial and non-financial performance measures.
+The authors concluded that venture capital support and adaptability to environmental changes were crucial factors influencing the sustainable growth of entrepreneurial context on the effects on business performance, sustainable entrepreneurial orientation within an intrapreneurial context on the effects on business performance measures.
 The study highlighted the importance of fostering a sustainable entrepreneurial mindset within organizations to drive sustainable performance and competitive advantage.